 - BIOS

 - Lifecycle Controller

 - iDRAC

 - OS driver pack

-- 32-bit diagnostics

 - System CPLD

 - PERC controllers

-- Batteries

 - Physical disks

 - Power supply

 - NIC

 - Fibre Channel

 - Backplane

 - Enclosure

 - PCle SSDs

+- TPM

+- OS Collector

+- iSM

 - Software inventory displays only the last 4 bytes of the firmware version and the Release date information.
-For example, if the firmware version is FLVDL06, the firmware inventory displays DL06. - When collecting software inventory using Redfish interface, the Release date information is displayed only for components which support rollback.
+For example, if the firmware version is FLVDL06, the firmware inventory displays DL06. - For SATA drives, firmware version shows 4 characters always.
+If any SATA drive has firmware version more than 4 characters, then software inventory displays last 4 characters of firmware version and storage page and hardware inventory displays the full version. - When collecting software inventory using Redfish interface, the Release date information is displayed only for components which support rollback.